 Pre-Med and not holding a 5.0 HPA with a million APs with 5 scores?
 Try any of the biological sciences, or chemistry, and just follow the same course-track that the “pre-Meds” do.
 You may be better off anyway, as our article on the advances in robotics and AI in medicine, law, and other fields, demonstrates.
 A Ph.D. in neuroscience may be a better gig by 2025 than neurosurgery.
 A lot of work is being done in these fields that isn’t going to be on that traditional “medicine,” or law, track.

 There are majors which parents and students tend to shun that are just as valid a way of getting through an undergraduate education, and, more importantly, getting in.

 They all need students.
 Be one of them.
 They increase your likelihood of admit if you’re the answer to a need that the school has to fill.
-There are CEOs with undergraduate philosophy degrees.
-Just make sure you take courses that move forward towards your long-term goals.
+There are CEOs and doctors with undergraduate philosophy degrees.
+Just make sure you take courses, while in college, that move forward towards your long-term goals.

 DOES MY ART AREA HELP ME?

 Yes!
 Especially in small and medium-sized colleges, where they get fewer applicants from top performing and fine arts schools.
 Best to contact the professors in your art area, even if you are going to minor, or just be part of the school’s recreational program for it.
 See if you can do a Skype lesson, have your portfolio reviewed, send a recording, or a video.
 Many schools now even offer that as part of their common app.